FingerEye: Learning Dexterous Manipulation with Continuous Vision-Tactile Sensing: Acknowledgement

-We describe the \ours\ policy architecture in detail, explicitly specifying all inputs, learnable components, and tensor dimensions.
-The same architecture is used across all experiments unless otherwise stated.
+This section gives the tensor-level policy architecture used for the current policy-interface comparisons.
+It specifies the temporal structure, tokenization, self-attention encoder variants, decoder cross-attention variants, and action projection used in the reported ablations.
+Fig.~\ref{fig:nn_arch} visualizes representative encoder--decoder variants before the tensor-level specification below.

-\textbf{Temporal structure.} At each control step $t$, the policy conditions on the most recent $T_o$ observations and predicts a sequence of $T_p$ future actions.
-In all experiments, we set $T_o=1$, $T_p=16$, and execute the first $T_a=8$ actions in a receding-horizon manner.
+\textbf{Receding-horizon action chunking.} At each control step \(t\), the policy conditions on the most recent \(T_o=1\) observation and predicts an action chunk of length \(T_p\).
+The robot executes the first \(T_a\) actions and then replans in a receding-horizon manner, following action-chunking policies~\cite{zhao2023act,chi2025diffusion}.
+The predicted action chunk is